aaviator42/dSearch/README.md

 # dSearch
-A simple but powerful PHP full-text search engine.
+A simple but powerful PHP full-text search engine, making use of forward indices.

 `v2.0`: `2022-12-19`
 License: `AGPLv3`